Microsoft’s new virtual auditoriums look silly—but fight Zoom fatigue

 “I was looking at this thing and playing with it, and I realized, ‘You know what, if we tweak this thing and work with it, we can bring up some of the advantages we’ve learned about how to improve visual communications,” Lanier says.

 Even in Together mode’s current form, Lanier and others at Microsoft stress that it’s a first step.
-Jeff Teper, the head of Microsoft 365 and Teams engineering, says the company would like to experiment with different kinds of room layouts beyond the virtual auditorium and coffee bar that it will offer at launch.
+Jeff Teper, the head of Microsoft 365 and Teams engineering, says the company would like to experiment with different kinds of room layouts beyond the virtual auditorium that it will offer at launch.

 “We’ll see people make the space their own, just like they do the workplace, for the type of social dynamics that may exist,” he says.
 “I think where this is headed is a lot more flexibility and customization.”